Kingxukai/linux/Documentation/filesystems/api-summary.rst

 Linux Filesystems API summary
 =============================

-This section contains API-level documentation, mostly taken from the source code itself.
+This section contains API-level documentation, mostly taken from the woke source code itself.

 The Linux VFS